1 / 10

 - Launched: 2018

 - Practical space for people and luggage

 - A few too many hard interior plastics

 - Noisy diesel engine

 - A touch pricier than some in the class

 On the inside

-Think of the T-Cross as a small SUV crossover version of the Polo and you get the idea of its size.
-While its small size makes it great in supermarket car parks, it's big enough inside to make this a viable family car with space for kids in the back and a decent sized boot too, which is larger than a Ford Focus' in fact thanks to the car's high roof.
+Think of the Volkswagen T-Cross as a small SUV crossover version of the Polo and you get the idea of its size.
+While its compact dimensions mean it's great in supermarket car parks, it's big enough inside to make this a viable family car with space for kids in the back and a decent sized boot too (larger than you'll get in a Ford Focus, in fact, thanks to the car's high roof).